tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Killer Heels

+Move Action

+_Recharge 16+:_ Teleport somewhere nearby you can see, and one enemy engaged with you either before or after you teleport takes twice your level in damage.

+**Quirk:** Insecure about height.

+---

 #### Sandals of Wall Striding

 _Recharge 6+:_ Until the end of your next turn, you can move normally along a wall or vertical surface as if you were flying.